gniero/oidc-dtr-resources/openid-deferred-token-response-1_0.md

 # OpenID Provider Authenticates End-User

 This will describe the OP validating the Identity Information from the End-User.
 How that works is beyond the scope of this specification.
+Reminder to consider cancellation that has been described later in this specification.

 # Deferred Notification Endpoint